smarr64/Rockbuster_Analysis/README.md

 # SQL_RockBuster_Query
-This is a set of SQL queries for a movie rental database.
+This is a fictional movie rental company that was used to demonstrate Data Analysis skills.
+The primary tools used for the analysis were SQL and Tableau.
+There are three documents included: The Data Dictionary, Excel file with the queeries and results, and a powerpoint presentation that has the visuals.